 Lesley Owens of UK-based Citac Global last year said that auto ownership will have jumped to 100 cars/1,000 people by 2015 from today's 20 cars/1,000 people.

-With escalating demand, and vehicle emissions one of the primary contributors to global warming, petchem producers recognize that it is essential that new technologies are developed to minimize vehicles' impact on the environment.
+With escalating demand, and vehicle emissions set to become one of the primary contributors to global warming, petchem producers recognise that it is essential that new technologies are developed to minimise vehicles' impact on the environment.

 Take, for example, last year's emergence of ethyl tertiary butyl ether (ETBE) and ethanol as fuel additives in Europe and the US, respectively.
 The EU had already set a target of replacing 5.75% of transport fuels with biofuels by 2010, but the phasing out of methanol-based MTBE in the US last May has put biofuels firmly in the spotlight.

 Lucrative subsidies and incentive schemes have given these renewable-based fuel additives a real kick-start and encouraged a number of producers to convert their plants and shift from conventional methods of production.
 Among the first to break into this area was Lyondell, which produced a test batch of ETBE in 2004.
 Demand was strong, and the initial 20,000 tonnes sold out.